 A literature contest can be submitted to in a variety of ways.
 Most of the local contests require a paper submission, while most online contests request emails or plain-text submission.
 Also, with many local competitions, you will be required to write a short three or four sentence biography about yourself.

 Winning a Literature Contest

-In addition to that, though, remember that you also will get some feedback on your work through where you are placed in the competition, and occasionally you may even get a letter or two from one of the judges who particularly enjoyed your work.
+In addition, remember that you also will get some feedback on your work through where you’re placed in the competition.
+Occasionally you may even get a letter or two from one of the judges who particularly enjoyed your work.
 All of this will really help to take your writing to the next level.